1712916/1712916/README.md

 ### Hi there 👋

+My name Vịnh Ngô.
+Sometimes I am Kiều Phong.
+But all is a Software Enginering.

+Current main focus is develope a great mobile app by #Flutter and #Android.

+I’m currently learning more about AI.
+I want to apply more AI to my work and my life to get everything is better.

 <!--
 **1712916/1712916** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.